 Scope of work

-- Mapping of stakeholders and their programs;
+- mapping of stakeholders and stakeholder groups and their programs;

-- Promote the forming of such national action plans and strategies in countries/regions which not yet have developed these;
+- promote the forming of such national action plans and strategies in countries/regions which not yet have developed these;

-- Country/ regional specific activities.
+- country/ regional specific activities;

-Commitment to United Nations
+Our Commitment to United Nations

 Voluntary Commitment #OceanAction26660